kj808/2018DataExploration/reports/README.md

 Report of how well machine learning algorithms determined patterns based on the graphs and data.
 Furthermore, contains why this algorithm is implemented and the success rate.
+Since we have not covered machine learning yet, I exported the notebook as an HTML.